elizazaroff/RNA-Seq-project/masternotes.md

 I used samtools to convert the sam file (the output from the bowtie alignment) to a bam file, as well as sort and index the bam file.
 To count and assign reads to genes, I ran the sorted, indexed bam file along with the annotated GTF file (GCF_000182965.3_ASM18296v3_genomic.gtf) through HTseq using the script "HTseq Script 11.17."

 ## Differential expression analysis: DEseq2 in R
+11/26:

+To identify and measure differential expression analysis, I compiled all of the HTseq output files from the experiment (WTA2_htseqCount, WTB2_htseqCount, WTC2_htseqCount, WTB1_htseqCount, WTC1_htseqCount, WTA1_htseqCount), and analyzed them in R using "R Script 11.26."
+The output included two summary Excel sheets (Sig. genes, all genes), a PCA plot, and a Volcano plot, and can be found in the folder "R Output Files."

 ## Gene Ontology Enrichment Analysis